raunakkolle/music_player_sorting/README.md

 ## music_player_sorting
 #sorting the music player

-To sort the music playlits accordin to the genre,artist, album. parse an XML list of albums, artists, and Genres and produce a properly normalized database using a Python program.
+To sort the music playlist according to the genre,artist, album. parse an XML list of albums, artists, and Genres and produce a properly normalized database using a Python program.
 The database used is sqlite.